 Florida Ethnic Media Conference (June 2017)

-The challenges facing the news industry are particularly difficult for publications serving local African-American communities, given their smaller scale and orientation to print.
+The challenges facing the news industry are particularly difficult for publications serving local African-American and Hispanic communities, given their smaller scale and orientation to print.

 Building on other Poynter work locally and with the National Newspaper Publishers Association, together with several national experts, Poynter and the University of South Florida St. Petersburg are sponsoring a conference for Florida ethnic media.
 Apply now for this program by completing our Google form.